taciturnaxolotl/the-tavern/README.md

 ## Production

-Deploying The Tavern in a production environment is easy.
+Deploying The Tavern in a production environment is pretty easy.
 Simply use a systemctl service file to manage the bot (i totaly would have used docker but i was burned by docker-prisma interactions in the past and so now I'm sticking to systemd services lol):

 ```ini
 [Unit]